 How to gargle saltwater starts with warm water and table salt.
 I mix 2 tablespoons or 1.5 tablespoons of salt with 1 cup of warm water.
 Make sure you stir it.
 Take a small sip, tilt your head back and gargle for about 20 seconds then spit it out.
 Repeat this until all the water is gone.
 You want to make sure you’re getting the back of the throat, but try not to swallow.
 I repeat, DO NOT swallow the saltwater.

-In conclusion with our immune system
+In conclusion our immune system

 Out of all these 15 suggestions on how to stay healthy during the sick season, there is one that is super important: keep your fingers off your face.
 I know that sounds ‘toddler-ish’ but it really is the most important factor.
 Use common sense too.
 Drinking from someone else’s drink or using the same spoon for a taste is not a good idea.
 Neither is kissing a sick person.
 Use the brain to protect the body, and the body will then protect you.
 Stay healthy, be mindful, and teach your family how to stay healthy.